itspriddle/josh.fail/_posts/2006-12-03-asterisk-on-ubuntu-606-tls.markdown

 layout: post
 title: Asterisk on Ubuntu 6.06 TLS
 categories:
-  - asterisk
+  - Asterisk
-  - linux
+  - Linux
-  - ubuntu
+  - Ubuntu
 ---
 It took forever, but this ended up working to get Asterisk to compile: